rabbitmq/ra/docs/internals/STATE_MACHINE_TUTORIAL.md

 ## A simple KV Store

-As an example we are going to write a simple key-value store that takes `write` and `read` operations.
+This example builds a simple key-value store that supports `write` and `read` (or put and get) operations.

 ### Writing the Store